awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithAutomatedBackups.md

 You can copy both automatic and manual DB snapshots, and share manual DB snapshots\.
 For more information about copying a DB snapshot, see [Copying a snapshot](USER_CopySnapshot.md)\.
 For more information about sharing a DB snapshot, see [Sharing a DB snapshot](USER_ShareSnapshot.md)\.

-**Note**
-You can also use AWS Backup to manage backups of Amazon RDS DB instances\.
-Backups managed by AWS Backup are considered manual DB snapshots, but don't count toward the DB snapshot quota for RDS\.
-Backups that were created with AWS Backup have names ending in `awsbackup:AWS-Backup-job-number`\.
-For information about AWS Backup, see the [https://docs.aws.amazon.com/aws-backup/latest/devguide](https://docs.aws.amazon.com/aws-backup/latest/devguide)\.

 ## Backup storage<a name="USER_WorkingWithAutomatedBackups.BackupStorage"></a>

 Your Amazon RDS backup storage for each AWS Region is composed of the automated backups and manual DB snapshots for that Region\.
 Total backup storage space equals the sum of the storage for all backups in that Region\.
 Moving a DB snapshot to another Region increases the backup storage in the destination Region\.
 Backups are stored in Amazon S3\.